-The new Capital One Venture X Rewards Credit Card has so many awesome perks, like a $300 annual travel credit, 10K bonus anniversary miles, access to Capital One Lounges, a Priority Pass membership, cell phone protection, and awesome authorized user perks.
+The Capital One Venture X Rewards Credit Card has so many awesome perks, including a huge welcome bonus, a $300 annual travel credit, 10K bonus anniversary miles, a Priority Pass membership, access to Capital One Lounges, access to Plaza Premium Lounges, cell phone protection, and awesome authorized user perks.
 I applied for the card the day it launched, and was instantly approved.

 Hertz President’s Circle elite status

 The Capital One Venture X offers Hertz President’s Circle elite status:

 - Cardmembers must register for this benefit, either enrolling directly in the Hertz Gold Plus Rewards program, or simply requesting an upgrade to Hertz President’s Circle status — below I’ll outline the process of registering

 - This benefit is available not only to the primary cardmember, but also to authorized users (this is awesome, since you can add up to four authorized users to the card at no extra cost)

 - After successful registration, Hertz will process the request within 24-72 hours, at which point the status will be valid

 - Upon enrollment, eligible cardholders will remain at that status level through December 31, 2024, at which point they will be reverted to the level that corresponds with their rental activity; it’s pretty awesome that this status is valid for this long right off the bat

 - There’s no need to actually book your rental through Capital One Travel, or use your Capital One Venture X for the rental, to receive these perks; your status will be upgraded on Hertz’s end, regardless of how you choose to book and pay going forward

 While you don’t have to book your car rental using the Capital One Venture X, it could make sense to do so — this way you get primary auto rental collision damage waiver (CDW) coverage.
 On top of that, if you book through Capital One Travel, you’ll receive 10x Venture miles for the purchase.